 Gresca is a restaurant in Barcelona with minimalist design, serving modernist food at affordable prices.
 Rafael Pena who worked under Ferran Adria of El Bulli, is the owner of this hidden little gem, and his wife works the front of house.

-Trying so hard to stay awake to wait until 8pm to eat my dinner so I could adjust to the time change from Chicago, I was surprised to be only one of two tables.
+Trying to stay awake to wait until 8pm to eat my dinner so I could adjust to the time change from Chicago, I was surprised to be only one of two tables.
 However by 10pm, the little place was bustling with conversation and flowing wine which seemed to be prime time for eating on a work night.
 This place was such a find.
 Very unassuming and hidden and anyone walking on the street would easily pass it by.